Employment Law

 Wrongful Termination

-Wrongful termination occurs if your employer terminates you for an illegal reason.
+Wrongful termination may occur when an employee is terminated for reasons that violate applicable employment laws.
 That could mean you are terminated due to your race, age, gender, sexual orientation, religion, disability, or other protected statuses.
 It could also mean being terminated out of retaliation or if your employer breaches a contract.

 Wrongful Termination

-Wrongful termination occurs if your employer terminates you for an illegal reason.
+Wrongful termination may occur when an employee is terminated for reasons that violate applicable employment laws.
 That could mean you are terminated due to your race, age, gender, sexual orientation, religion, disability, or other protected statuses.
 It could also mean being terminated out of retaliation or if your employer breaches a contract.

 Contact Our Firm